yash-93/roc8-chat-app/README.md

 ## Run Demo

 - Visit https://chat-app-client-chi.vercel.app/
-- Login using the below mentioned credentials in two different browsers
+- Login using the below mentioned credentials in two different browsers or mobiles
   - username: yashdeep, password: yashdeep
   - username: prasun, password: prasun
 - Once both users have logged in you should be able to see their names on the dashboard.